galaxyproject/video-lectures/README.md

 The three tags used to mark the different sets of content are : document, slide only, and spoken.
 They can be used interchangeably for paragraphs or in line text.
 The document tag hide the content of the block in the slide show, but displays it in the hands-on document.
-The slide_only tag hide the content in the hand-on document and display it in the slide show.
+The onslides tag hide the content in the hand-on document and display it in the slide show.

 # Formatting with css